swu3025/ECE45Project/README.md

 # ECE 45 Project

 # Contributors:
-# Samuel Wu: I created and designed the GUI and adjusted all of the functions to run on the GUI.
+## Samuel Wu ##: I created and designed the GUI and adjusted all of the functions to run on the GUI.
 I authored “VolumeSliderValueChanged.m”, “SpeedSliderValueChanged.m”, “PitchSliderValueChanged.m”, “MixAudioButtonPushed.m”, “ReverttoOriginalWaveButtonPushed.m”, “ChooseAudioDropDownValueChanged.m”, “SelectAudiotoMixDropDownValueChanged.m”, and “startupFcn.m”.

 Gordon Ling: I authored “AddEchoButtonPushed.m” and “RemoveEchoButtonPushed.m”.